 Rua de Mouzinho da Silveira 228, União de Freguesias do Centro, Porto

 A little more down to earth that Ribeira is the nearby Baixa, or Downtown, neighborhood.
-As well as home to sights including Clérigos Tower and the equally famous Lello Bookshop, it’s where you’ll find the university, with its student population ensuring its both energetic and constantly evolving.
+It’s home to sights including Clérigos Tower and the equally famous Lello Bookshop, and the historic university.
+Its vibrant student population ensures its both energetic and constantly evolving.

 Rosa Et Al Townhouse

-Less than 10 minutes’ walk from the view-laden Clérigos Tower is Rosa Et Al Townhouse, an assortment of spacious, high-ceilinged suites with interiors of cool white contrasting against original wooden beams and polished wood floors.
+Less than 10 minutes’ walk from the view-laden Clérigos Tower is Rosa Et Al Townhouse.
+It’s an assortment of spacious, high-ceilinged suites with cool white interiors contrasting with original wooden beams and polished wood floors.
 A blend of vintage and modern furniture completes the look, which includes a private garden and guest library.

 Rua do Rosario 233, União de Freguesias do Centro, Porto

 There are some incredible Porto neighborhoods that have yet to make it onto the tourist radar as places to stay.
-If you’re planning to spent time sunbathing or surfing then the beachside district of Foz, a short tram ride from the city center can’t be beaten, while for an insight into everyday Porto, try Massemelos.
+If you’re planning to spend time sunbathing or surfing then the beachside district of Foz, a short tram ride from the city, can’t be beaten.
+For insight into everyday Porto, try Massemelos.
 You can also explore the nearby Douro Valley on this wine tour.

 Vila Foz Hotel & Spa

-Situated within a pastel green fairy-tale of a mansion surrounded by tranquil gardens directly on the beachfront at Foz, Vila Foz Hotel & Spa wows not only for its look but also for its amenities.
-Guests here are able to splash about in the indoor pool, enjoy the fitness center’s hammam and sauna, or borrow a bike to explore Porto on two wheels, before returning to the stylish surroundings of their room.
+Vila Foz Hotel & Spa sits in a green fairy-tale mansion surrounded by tranquil gardens on the beachfront at Foz.
+It wows not only for its look but also for its amenities.
+Guests here can splash in the indoor pool, enjoy the fitness center’s and sauna, or borrow a bike to explore.
+You can then return to the stylish surroundings of your room to relax.

 236 Avenida de Montevideu, Aldoar, Foz do Douro, Porto